lnxjedi/gopherbot/doc/Plugin-Author's-Guide.md

   Command: remember
   Contexts: [ "item" ]
 ```
-Whenever a `CommandMatcher` regex matches a command given to the robot, or a `MessageMatcher` matches an ambient message, the robot spawns a child process with a set of environment variables, and executes the plugin script with the first argument being the matched `Command`, and subsequent arguments corresponding to the regex capture groups (which may in some cases be an empty string).
-During script execution, plugins use a language-specific API to interact with the robot and the user.
-Normally this means instantiating the Robot object which script libraries construct from environment variables, and then calling methods on it.
+Whenever a `CommandMatcher` regex matches a command given to the robot, or a `MessageMatcher` matches an ambient message, the robot calls the plugin script with the first argument being the matched `Command`, and subsequent arguments corresponding to the regex capture groups (which may in some cases be an empty string).
+Command plugins should normally exit with status 0 (bot.Succeed), or non-zero for unusual error conditions that may require an administrator to investigate.
+The robot will notify the user whenever a command plugin exits non-zero, or when it emits output to STDERR.

+## Authorization Plugins
+To separate command logic from user authorization logic, Gopherbot supports the concept of an **authorization plugin**.
+The main `gopherbot.yaml` can define a specific plugin as the `DefaultAuthorizer`, and individual plugins can be configured to override this value by specifying their own `Authorizer` plugin.
+If a plugin lists any commands in it's `AuthorizedCommands` config item, or specifies `AuthorizeAllCommands: true`, then the robot will call the authorizer plugin with a command of `authorize`, followed by four arguments:
+ * The name of the plugin for which authorization is being requested
+ * The plugin command being called
+ * The name of the calling plugin, if called via CallPlugin(...)
+ * The optional value of `AuthRequire`, which may be interpreted as a group or role

+Based on these values and the `User` and `Channel` values from the robot, the authorization plugin should evaluate whether a user/plugin is authorized for the given command and exit with one of:
+ * bot.Succeed (0) - authorized
+ * bot.Fail (1) - not authorized
+ * bot.MechanismFail (2) - a technical issue prevented the robot from determining authorization

+Additionally, authorization plugins should provide feedback to the user on `Fail` or `MechanismFail` so they can have the issue addressed, e.g. "Authorization failed: user not a member of group 'foo'"

+## Elevation Plugins
+Elevation plugins provide the means to request additional authentication from the user for commands where higher assurance of identity is desired.
+The main `gopherbot.yaml` can specify an elevation plugin as the `DefaultElevator`, which can be overridden by a given plugin specifying an `Elevator`.
+When the plugin lists commands as `ElevatedCommands` or `ElevateImmediateCommands`, the robot will call the appropriate elevator plugin with a command of `elevate` and a first argument of `true` or `false` for `immediate`.
+The elevator plugin should interpret `immediate == true` to mean MFA is required every time; when `immediate != true`, successful elevation may persist for a configured timeout period.

+Based on the result of the elevation determination, the plugin should have an exit status one of:
+ * bot.Succeed (0) - elevation succeeded
+ * bot.Fail (1) - elevation failed
+ * bot.MechanismFail (2) - a technical issue prevented the robot from processing the elevation request

+Additionally, the elevation plugin should provide feedback to the user when elevation isn't successful to indicate the nature of the failure.

-## Reserved Commands
+## Other Reserved Commands
 In addition to the `configure` command, which instructs a plugin to dump it's default configuration to standard out, the following commands are reserved:
-* `init` - During startup and reload, the robot will call external plugins with an argument of `init`.
+* `init` - During startup and reload, the robot will call external plugins with a command argument of `init`.
 Since all environment variables for the robot are set at that point, it would be possible to e.g. save a robot data structure that could be loaded and used in a cron job.
 * `event` - This command is reserved for future use with e.g. user presence change & channel join/leave events

 # Getting Started